JeffreyEarly/GLNumericalModelingKit/Matlab/BSpline/README.md

-Interpolating splines, tension splines and b-splines
+Interpolating splines, smothing splines and b-splines
 ==============

 A series of classes for interpolating and smoothing data using b-splines.